This expandable pet carrier is a versatile option for cats and small dogs — it’s airline approved, comfortable, and my cat loves it

 Why both Osito and I love Mr. Peanut’s Platinum Series Double Expandable Tote

 I was looking for two things in Osito’s new cat carrier: versatility and comfort.
-While I most often use a carrier for taking my 11-year old black fluff to the vet, we occasionally have a reason to travel on longer car rides and I worry whether he’s got enough space to stretch out.
+While I most often use a carrier for taking my 11-year-old black fluff to the vet, we occasionally have a reason to travel on longer car rides and I worry whether he’s got enough space to stretch out.

 Mr. Peanut’s Platinum Series Double Expandable Tote initially caught my attention because it almost triples in size when the mesh atriums on either side of the carrier are unzipped, from 18 inches long, 11 inches wide, and 11 inches high to 18 inches wide, 25 inches wide, and 11 inches high.
 A removable layer of soft faux fleece mats fold out, too, extending the cozy bolster in the main section – a nice touch which is, unfortunately, hand-wash only.